 xii. http://www.statcan.gc.ca/pub/51-007-x/2013012/t001-eng.htm

-Final PowerMap tour video showed all the steps of data analysis and getting into attempt to find a correlation between parking infractions and air flights.
-To my big disappointment Parking infractions within area of the airport were not that much correlated at all with the number of flights, or perhaps there might be some data quality issues; but this whole data journey was worth to try!
+The final PowerMap tour video showed all the steps of data analysis and getting into attempt to find a correlation between parking infractions and air flights.
+To my big disappointment, Parking infractions within the area of the airport were not that much correlated at all with the number of flights, or perhaps there might be some data quality issues; but this whole data journey was worth trying!

 A PowerMap tour video was also posted to a YouTube channel: